EtWnn/ScanWatch/README.rst

 1. API Keys
 ~~~~~~~~~~~~

-You will need to generate an API token to use this library:
+You will need to generate API tokens to use this library:

 1. Ethereum chain: go on `etherscan <https://etherscan.io/myapikey>`_
 2. Binance Smart chain: go on `bscscan <https://bscscan.com/myapikey>`_